-- 4. The agenda papers for this meeting are: - (a) Agenda Paper 31A Feedback on proposed disclosure requirements; and - (b) Agenda Paper 31B Updating the language of the disclosure requirements.
+- 4. The agenda papers for this meeting are: - (a) Agenda Paper 31A Feedback on proposed disclosure requirements; - (b) Agenda Paper 31B Paragraph 16 of the draft Standard; - (c) Agenda Paper 31C Disclosure requirements about transition in other IFRS Accounting Standards; and - (d) Agenda Paper 31D New disclosure requirements in IFRS Accounting Standards.